 Before you start your journey, I highly recommend downloading the Public Transport Victoria app from the App Store.
 This app is incredibly helpful and easy to understand.
 Features include:

-Like I said above, Melbourne is huge and I’d suggest more than one visit or at least a lengthy stay to truly be able to take in half of what this great city has to offer.
-That being said, below you will find some of my favorite things to do in Melbourne that absolutely should be experienced while here.
+Like I said above, Melbourne is huge and I would suggest more than one visit or at least a lengthy stay to truly be able to take in half of what this great city has to offer.
+With that being said, below you will find some of my favorite things to do in Melbourne that absolutely should be experienced while here.

 One of my favorites here has been Republica, which sits right on the beachfront and provides some spectacular sunset views while enjoying some seaside dining.
 The vibe at Republica is relaxed and they have some great live music on the weekends.

 Warburton is a country town about 72 kilometers east of Melbourne’s central business district with a population of around 3,000 — including surrounding areas.
 Warburton wasn’t actually anywhere on my radar, but a couple of friends were kind enough to invite us along and now it is probably one of my favorite places.